When do you open?

 Can I have a wedding at the Blue Lotus Water Garden?

 At this time there is no facility to host weddings at the gardens.
-We are thinking about it, but do not have the amenities at this time.

 Can I use a drone at Blue Lotus Water Garden?

 No, we do not allow drone photography.

 Pets, drones, pushbikes, skateboards, rollerblades, skates, scooters, fireworks, bangers, whistles, illegal drugs, weapons, alcohol, amplified music and anything that is considered dangerous.

 Does the garden close on Total Fire Ban days?